Yuri-M-Dias/commonplace/README.md

 - **"Who needs talent when you have intensity?"**, Jeff Atwood quoting Jack Black's Tenacious D.
 - **"Life sucks and then you die."**, good friend Lucas quoting some old movie that I can't possibly remember now.
 - **"If people aren't laughing at your dreams, your dreams aren't big enough."**, Grayson Marshall
+- **"Freethinkers are those who are willing to use their minds without prejudice and without fearing to understand things that clash with their own customs, privileges, or beliefs.
+This state of mind is not common, but it is essential for right thinking..."**, Leo Tolstoy
+- **"Everyone thinks of changing the world, but no one thinks of changing himself."**, Leo Tolstoy
+- **"If, then, I were asked for the most important advice I could give, that which I considered to be the most useful to the men of our century, I should simply say: in the name of God, stop a moment, cease your work, look around you."**, Leo Tolstoy

 ##Português